sgpyc/training/language_model/tensorflow/bert/README.md

 # Running the model

+## on NVIDIA Tesla V100-16GB GPUs
-To run this model, use the following command.
+To run this model on GPUs, use the following command.

 ```shell